tomdstanton/eris/README.md

 1. **Genome**: The name of the input genome.
 1. **IS_element**: The unique identifier of the IS element.
-1. **Context**: Signifies the IS element from alignment, an CDS inside or an CDS outside the IS element.
+1. **Context**: Signifies the IS element from alignment, a CDS inside or a CDS outside the IS element.
 1. **Feature**: The unique identifier of the feature in question.
 1. **Type**: The [feature type](https://www.insdc.org/submitting-standards/feature-table/), currently only CDS are supported if annotations are provided; IS elements are annotated as "`mobile_element`".